jpuka/mushi-identifier/README.md

 </td>
 </tr></table>

 Can you eat either of them?
+TODO: Make mushroom images and titles a single image in GIMP

 <br>

-Have you ever wandered around in the beautiful autumn forest looking for fungi food, but ended up spending most of your time staring at a book while getting inhabited by moose flies.
+Have you ever wandered around in the beautiful autumn forest looking for fungi food, but ended up spending most of your time staring at a book while getting inhabited by deer flies.
 If so, this tool might be just for you!
 It will help you deduce which mushroom is delicious and which kills you, while allowing you to spend more time marvelling the nature around you.

-Mushi-identifier is a smartphone app, that allows you to take a photo of a mushroom.
-The app recognizes the mushroom species in the image and returns the name of the mushroom with a confidence score.
+Mushi-identifier is a smartphone app that recognizes mushroom species from photos.
+After receiving a photo, it returns the name of the mushroom with a confidence score.

 The app should be used together with a recent mushroom book.
 If you find a mushroom you do not know, take a photo for the app and it will tell you what it looks like.
 Then, you can quickly find the mushroom in the book glossary instead of scrolling through endless pages looking for images of it.

-The app is targeted at novice mushroom hunters, and for now it only identifies the edible mushrooms recommended by the [Finnish food authority](https://www.ruokavirasto.fi/henkiloasiakkaat/tietoa-elintarvikkeista/elintarvikeryhmat/ruokasienet/suositeltavat-ruokasienet/).
-These are common and easy to verify with a book even for beginners.
+The app is targeted at novice mushroom hunters, and for now it only seeks to identify the edible mushrooms recommended by the [Finnish food authority](https://www.ruokavirasto.fi/henkiloasiakkaat/tietoa-elintarvikkeista/elintarvikeryhmat/ruokasienet/suositeltavat-ruokasienet/).
+These species are common and easy to verify with a book even for beginners.

-*NOTE*: This project is a work-in-progress.
-Check the TODO-section below for a quick overview of the development stage.
+*NOTE: This project is a work-in-progress.
+Check the [Roadmap](https://github.com/jpusa/mushi-identifier#roadmap) below for a quick* overview of the development stage.

 ## Motivation